May 24, 2024

 What is the Difference Between Human Factors & Human Performance?

-Human Factors is anything that affects human performance, which means principles that apply to aeronautical activities, and which seek safe interface between the human and other system components by proper consideration of human performance.
+Human Factors is anything that affects human performance, which means principles that apply to aeronautical activities, and that seek a safe interface between the human and other system components by proper consideration of human performance.

-Human Performance refers to human capabilities and limitations which have an impact on the safety and efficiency of aeronautical activities.
+Human Performance refers to human capabilities and limitations that have an impact on the safety and efficiency of aeronautical activities.

 Organisational Factor – is a condition that affects the effectiveness of safety risk controls, related to the culture, policies, processes, resources, and workplace of an organisation.